 Crisps are the most foolproof baking recipes out there.
-So, I created this grain free pear blueberry crisp recipe to make sure that we got to eat a few pears this year.
+So, I created this gluten free blueberry pear crisp recipe to make sure that we got to eat a few pears this year.
 I knew that it would be good.
 Because come on, how can pears and blueberries not be good together?

-How to Make Grain Free Blueberry Pear Crisp to Look Like a Gluten Free Baking Champ
+How to Make Gluten Free Blueberry Pear Crisp

-Then pour it into a well-greased 10-inch cast iron skillet:
+Then pour the mixture into a well-greased 10-inch cast iron skillet:

 Now, pour the cassava flour, almonds, and the rest of the pear blueberry crisp topping into the bowl of your food processor:

-And bake for a half hour.
-Or until the top browns beautifully, and the pear/blueberry mixture marries into piping hot, fruity yum-deliciousness.
+Finally, bake for a half-hour.
+Or, until the top browns beautifully, and the pear/blueberry mixture marries into piping hot, fruity yum-deliciousness.

 The warm and fruity, cinnamon-y filling hits every dessert comfort food spot in your belly.
-And the crisp topping fills all of those grain/gluten free holes in your heart left behind from years and years of eating ‘second-best’ desserts.
-This is a first-rate grain and gluten free dessert, ya’ll.
-One I’m really, really happy and proud to share, cause I know just how harsh and brutal the grain and gluten free foodie world can be for us!!
+And the crisp topping fills all of the gluten free dessert holes in your heart left behind from years and years of eating 'second-best' confectionaries with a stiff upper lip and a smile, y'all!!
+PROMISE!!!

 - 1 cup pecans